KittyDig/portfolio_2/README.md

 - [JavaScript Plain English](https://javascript.plainenglish.io/js-tutorial-create-a-ping-pong-game-bc92c9f3011a): Tutorial used for creating the pong game in JavaScript.
 - [Medium Tutorial](https://medium.com/@muzammal3150/creation-of-ping-pong-game-in-javascript-with-explanation-57a783d8400): Tutorial for creating a pong game with explanations.
 - [Stackexchange](https://codereview.stackexchange.com/questions/172604/classing-pong-game): Question on how to improve pong game.
+- [Stackoverflow](https://stackoverflow.com/questions/10814838/document-addeventlistenertouchmove-preventbehavior-false-prevents-me-us): Used to help create the touchscreen controls.

 ## Acknowledgements